SarathMohanIITD/Fine_tuning_and_Deployment_for_Text_Summerization/README.md

 The Fine Tuning and Deployment for Text Summarization project aims to provide an end-to-end solution for text summarization.
 It involves fine-tuning a pre-trained transformer model on a specific dataset and deploying the model for real-time summarization tasks.

-## Features

-- **Fine-Tuning**: Customizes a pre-trained transformer model for text summarization.
-- **Deployment**: Deploys the fine-tuned model using a web interface for easy interaction.
-- **Scalability**: Handles large volumes of text efficiently.
-- **Customizable**: Adaptable to various datasets and summarization requirements.

 ## Architecture